ctapweb/ctap/README.md

 jar tvf ~/.m2/repository/com/ctapweb/ctap-web/1.0.0-SNAPSHOT/ctap-web-1.0.0-SNAPSHOT.war > war-contents.txt

 This file lists the contents of a war that works for English and German.
+It does not include the Italian code yet.

 8. Initialize the database by going to http://localhost:8080/ctapWebApp#initdb (the password is the one set as INITDBPASSWD in ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java)